 The ambush of Nick Fury's car.
-The way the HYDRA operatives - disguised as DC cops - first immobilise Fury's car, preventing him from escaping, and then putting up a withering barrage of fire to destroy his SUV's armor, and then a pneumatic battering ram to break through the armored glass.
-And then Fury with a broken arm, and nerves of steel, waits until the glass is almost broken through, then he breaks out a machine gun and unloads on his attackers, and expertly employs Car Fu against all of them in his escape.
+The way the HYDRA operatives - disguised as DC cops - first box in Fury's car, preventing him from escaping, and then cops with submachine guns and assault rifles put up a withering barrage of fire to destroy his SUV's armor.
+Then the SWAT team deploys a tripod-mounted pneumatic battering ram to break through the armored glass.
+And then Fury with a broken arm, and nerves of steel, waits until the glass is almost broken through, then he breaks out a machine gun and unloads on his attackers, killing most of them and expertly employs Car Fu against all of them in his escape.
+Then he shakes off the remaining "cops" after a hectic car chase in a really impressive way: with the two police cars sandwiching him between them, Fury sees they are approaching a red light and slams on the brake pedal, while the two squad cars continue on and are promptly clobbered by a box rental truck.
 Until the Winter Soldier showed up and one-shotted his SUV... and Fury still manages to escape!
 This guy isn't the Director of SHIELD for nothing.

 The Winter Soldier curbstomping the SHIELD pilots and flight crews who were about to help Captain America.
 In just a few minutes, he takes out SHIELD's ability to provide Gunship Rescue, destroying pretty much every available Quinjet on the flightline.